-- Prerequisite: (i) Students wishing to be admitted to French III will be required to have successfully completed French II and to attend an intensive session (Transition 2) usually held in June. - (ii) Students wishing to be admitted to French III without having previously completed French II will be required to provide evidence that they have attained the required standard.
+- Prerequisites: (i) Students wishing to be admitted to French III will be required to attend an intensive session (Transition 2) usually held in June. - (ii) Students wishing to be admitted to French III without having previously completed French II will be required to satisfy the Faculty Board through the Director of the Language Centre that they have attained elesewhere the required standard.

-LANG0002 : Introducing Germany and the Germans 3 credits Assessment: 100% coursework.
-Coursework includes (i) periodic assignments, (ii)(IT) projects 1st semester only and (iii) other coursework as prescribed.
+YXXXXXXX : Introducing Germany and the Germans 3 credits Assessment: 100% coursework.
+Coursework includes (i) periodic assignments, (ii)(IT) projects; and (iii) other coursework as prescribed.
+1st semester only (ii)(IT) projects; and (iii) other coursework as prescribed.